eacton/CAGEF/Lesson_4/Lesson_4.md

 In the 'Run' dropdown menu (found in the top right of the source pane), there are various options for running your current chunk - `CTRL+SHIFT+ENTER`, the next chunk - `CTRL+ALT+N`, all chunks above - `CTRL+ALT+P`, all chunks below, and another few options.
 This allows you to assess the upstream and downstream consequences of a change in your code. `knitr` also has the option to _cache_ the output of code chunks by setting the option `cache = TRUE`.
 A folder will be created that saves the output of your chunk in a data file. `knitr` accesses the cache and loads the result from the last time the chunk was run without recalculating values.
 This can be very useful if the code in a particular chunk takes awhile to run and you are assessing changes unrelated to that code,  or changes after that code.

+If the code in the cache changed, the its values were recalculated.
+Changes in the the cached chunk are evaluated and passed on to the next code block.
+The previous cache values are deleted and replaced with the current values.

 For example, if your document isn't knitting because of an error at line 200 and your time intensive code runs at line 100, you can cache the line 100 chunk and troubleshoot the line 200 code without having to wait for this earlier chunk to run again.
 The caching caveat is that changing anything in earlier code (at line 50 in this example) that your cached chunk depends on would not be appropriately updated (ie. the code at line 100 would still not change).
 Therefore it is important to be conscious of what you are caching and where changes are occurring in your script.
 You should uncache your code chunk for the final rendering to make sure there haven't been any unforseen changes to your document.

 This is a simplified explanation of caching and more details can be found in the [knitr manual](https://www.cs.bham.ac.uk/~axj/pub/teaching/2016-7/stats/knitr-manual.pdf) and its [cache demo](https://yihui.name/knitr/demo/cache/).